 After having visited all the waterfalls and stopping at all twists and turns on the way to take in the sights of Northern Thailand, at long last comes the Doi Inthanon Peak’s summit.

 The Doi Inthanon Peak is the highest mountain in the country and is a very popular tourist destination for tourists across the world and within the country.
 The elevation of the peak is around 8,500 ft and the view from this vantage is phenomenal.
 Doi Luang and Doi Ang Ka are the two other names that the locals sometimes call the Doi Inthanon peak which essentially translates to the same meaning, “the Big Mountain”.

-The Doi Inthanon summit can be reached by road and for the more adventurous amongst us, it can also be trekked up to.
+Doi Inthanon is not only a symbol of historical importance but also home to the Thai Air Force Weather Radar and the Thai National Observatory.
+Summit can be reached by road and for the more adventurous amongst us, it can also be trekked up to.
 But in case you are planning the trek, plan to stop often, keep hydrated and wear appropriate footwear because the nature trail towards the top becomes a little harder to scale than the lower ones.

-If in Northern Thailand and in the Doi Inthanon National Park, a visit to the summit is a must.
+If in Northern Thailand and the Doi Inthanon National Park, a visit to the summit is a must.
 As not going there would truly be missing out on a wonderful experience.
 An added perk of the climb to the Doi Inthanon there is a sacred temple that is on the way up.
 The peace one feels at the temple is unmatched and it is also a nice spot to take a break.
-But for entrance into the temple, it is important that you be dressed modestly.
+But for entrance into the temple, you must be dressed modestly

 On the Mae Sariang Loop is the Baan Tong Kuang.
 The Baan, or village, is approximately a thirty minutes drive from Chiang Mai and the best way to get there is by road.
 The Baan of Tong Kuang is a cultural hub that exhibits the cultural ethnicity of the hill tribes of Thailand.